-WWE News: John Cena Does Q&A, Says He Wants To Go To NXT And Reveals Story Behind “You Can’t See Me”
+WWE News: John Cena Does Q&A, Says He Wants To Go To NXT And Reveals Story Behind ‘You Can’t See Me’

 WWE superstar John Cena is known for taking time with his fans.
 The multi-time WWE champion has broken records for the Make-A-Wish Foundation, visiting countless ill children and inspiring them with hope.
 Recently, Cena took part in a question-and-answer session during MegaCon in Orlando, Florida, and he seemed delighted to take numerous questions from the WWE universe.

 Many of the fans took time to share gratitude for the wrestler inspiring them.
 A 40-year-old man said he was recently diagnosed with cancer and said John was an inspiration to him.
-Other attendees simply shared their favorite John Cena moments and he seemed appreciative.
+Other attendees simply shared their favorite John Cena moments, and he seemed appreciative.
 But then some interesting revelations came about.
 As Fightful documented, and as seen in the video below, John Cena was asked if he would ever work in WWE’s NXT.

 “I would love to be on the NXT television show.
 I’ve been around the superstars on Raw and SmackDown for a long time.
 I recently went to the NXT Performance Center where I spoke to the superstars for over six hours in a forum, like this, where I answered their questions.
 I was so inspired by how hard they work and how hungry they are that it makes me want to perform with them.
 So, I hope to one day actually perform on an NXT television show.”